How to Seal Wood Without Changing Color

 Start by applying the topcoat with a lint-free cloth.
 Saturate the cloth with the topcoat and then apply it to the surface of the wood in long, even strokes.
 Once again, make sure to cover the entire surface, including all nooks and crannies.

 Allow the topcoat to dry for at least 24 hours before using the wood.
+Once dry, the wood will be protected against scratches and other surface damage.

 Tips and Warnings: